Skip to main content

 Rukaiya’s eyes widened in delight as he smiled at her happiness.

-“You always wanted to read poetry with me, isn’t it?”
+“You always wanted to read poetry with me, didn’t you?”
 She nodded at his question.
 “Go on.”

 “Let’s start with Rumi, then.”
 She smiled.